 Our trail wish list

 My trail wish list includes convenient (and preferably free) parking and restrooms — two must-haves for any parent out and about with a young one.
 My son demands play space, whether a fully equipped playground or simply a wide open field for chasing a ball or playing tag with Mommy.

 Here are a few of the trails we found that we liked — and read to the end for some tips and tricks on running with babies and tots, plus some stroller specifics.
 We hope to see you out on the trail!

 Favorite stroller-friendly running paths around Seattle

 Seward Park: A gorgeous 2.8-mile paved, level loop stretches around this peninsula of a park.
 There are also countless hiking trails in the interior of the park, best for sturdy jogging strollers.
 Bonuses include rocky beaches, a swimming area, picnic tables, a fantastic eco-themed playground, restrooms and parking.
 Don't miss the Seward Park Audubon Center, too, where you can check out an "explore pack" for bird watching and hiking.

 Alki Beach in West Seattle: Run or walk as far as you want along the paved, level Alki bike path, which hugs the West Seattle coastline.
 Make a play stop at the Whale Tail playground at 59th Avenue Southwest and Southwest Lander Street, with its digger-stocked sandbox and life-size boat for climbing.
 The beach provides ample opportunity for frolicking in the sand as well.

 Ballard Locks/Golden Gardens: A paved, level and relatively uncrowded section of the Burke-Gilman Trail extends from the Ballard Locks to Golden Gardens.
 Play at the beach or at the locks, and bring a picnic lunch to enjoy as you watch the trains and boats go by.
 This section of the trail offers a unique alternative to a traditional playground outing and has become one of our favorites.

-Green Lake: This is an area favorite due to its 2.8-mile paved, level loop around the lake, huge playground, community center with restrooms and pool, proximity to the Green Lake Library, and plenty of duck, goose and turtle sightings.
+Green Lake: This is an area favorite due to its 2.8-mile paved, level loop around the lake, huge playground, community center with restrooms and pool, proximity to the Green Lake Library (closed for renovations through early 2024) and plenty of duck, goose and turtle sightings.